Clara Schumann: Child prodigy

 Clara Wieck made her official debut on 28 October 1828 at the Gewandhaus in Leipzig, at age nine.
 The same year, she performed at the Leipzig home of Ernst Carus, director of the mental hospital at Colditz Castle.
 There, she met another gifted young pianist who had been invited to the musical evening, Robert Schumann, who was nine years older.
 Schumann admired Clara's playing so much that he asked permission from his mother to stop studying law, which had never interested him much, and take music lessons with Clara's father.
 While taking lessons, he rented a room in the Wieck household and stayed about a year.

 From September 1831 to April 1832, Clara toured Paris and other European cities, accompanied by her father.
 In Weimar, she performed a bravura piece by Henri Herz for Goethe, who presented her with a medal with his portrait and a written note saying: "For the gifted artist Clara Wieck".
 During that tour, the violinist Niccolò Paganini, who was also in Paris, offered to appear with her.
 Her Paris recital was poorly attended because many people had fled the city due to an outbreak of cholera.
+However, Frederic Chopin did attend her Paris recital.
+They met shortly after the performance which marked the beginning of a mutual admiration and friendship.
+In return Clara and Friedrich attended Chopin’s own Parisian debut on February 25, 1832.
 The tour marked her transition from a child prodigy to a young woman performer.